schoolofcities/urban-data-storytelling/notebooks/urban-data-analytics/measuring-the-city/measuring-the-city.md

 ### Census geographies

 National censuses aggregate data to a variety of spatial units ranging in size, many are the same as administrative and political boundaries, as well as many smaller-geography boundaries that are super useful for urban- and neighbourhood-scale maps and analyses.
 Census tracts (usually in the range of 2,500 and 8,000 persons) and Dissemination Areas (400 to 700 persons) are two scales that are often used.
-Check out ([Statistics Canada documentation](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21)) or see our notebook on [Canadian census data](../canadian-census-data/canadian-census-data.md) for more information.
+Check out ([Statistics Canada documentation](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21), [U.S. Census documentation](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html)) or see our notebook on [Canadian census data](../canadian-census-data/canadian-census-data.md) for more information.

 ![Common census boundaries in Toronto](img/census-boundaries-legend-eg.png)

 ### Grids

 A grid is repetitive tesselation spread across the surface of a map.
 Grids are used in spatial analysis when existing boundaries are unavailable, unsuitable, or when evenly sized, uniform areas are required.
 [Geohashes](https://www.ibm.com/docs/en/streams/4.3.0?topic=334-geohashes), which uniquely identify specific regions according to their latitude and longitude everywhere on Earth, are one type of commonly used grid.
-Grids do not have to 4-sided.

 ![Geohashes in Québec City ([source](https://geohash.softeng.co/f2m677))](img/geohash.png)

+Grids do not have to be 4-sided.
 Triangular and hexagonal grids are often used for some studies.
 Hexagon's are often recommended since they are the regular polygon with the most sides (i.e. can closest represent a circle), that can tesselate without any gaps.

 ![Screenshot of a map showing density of activity in Glasgow](img/glasgow.png)